Briceburg, California

 Briceburg (formerly, Bear Creek) is an unincorporated community in Mariposa County, California.
-It is located on the Merced River near the confluence with Bear Creek, 5 mi north-northwest of Midpines, at an elevation of 1138 feet (347 m).
+It is located on the Merced River near the confluence with Bear Creek, 5 mi north-northwest of Midpines.
 It is accessed via a bridge over the Merced River that connects Highway 140 with Briceburg Road.
 The bridge is a 160 foot suspension bridge built by the US Forest Service in 1937 and constructed by 30 Civilian Conservation Corps enrollees.
-Forest Service Engineer J.W.
-Nute was in charge of construction.
+Forest Service Engineer J. W. Nute was in charge of construction.
 The community name honors William M. Brice, who built a store at the location in 1926.

 After a 2019 fire, Pacific Gas & Electric decided to create a self-reliant power system rather than rebuilding poles and wires to serve the remote community.
 The stand-alone power grid includes solar panels, batteries and a backup generator.